cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 ## Prerequisites

-  - CICS TS V5.6 or later (required for Java 17 support)
+  - CICS TS V6.1 or later (required for Spring Boot 3.x and Jakarta EE 10 support)
   - A configured Liberty JVM server in CICS
   - Java SE 17 or later on the workstation
   - An Eclipse development environment on the workstation (optional)